 Working in schools, care homes and providing free events for all the family, Grassington Festival aims to give back to the community in spades.

-Music workshops were offered encouraging all ages to explore singing, whether it was introducing tiny tots to music and encouraging positive interaction between parent and child through music, or offering a variety of singing workshops to help explore all the principles of music culminating in an informal performance to friends and family.
+Music workshops were offered to all ages, from introducing tiny tots to music and encouraging positive interaction between parent and child through music, and with samba drumming workshops for all the family, whose participants lead our opening Festival Procession.

 Events were also held at 10 locations outside Grassington taking the Festival out to more remote areas allowing people who may be less mobile to be included.